Japan manufacturers' mood weighed by yen gains, emerging mkt slowdown - Reuters Tankan

-TOKYO, March 23 Confidence at Japanese manufacturers worsened slightly in March and is seen unlikely to change much over the next three months, a Reuters poll showed on Wednesday, in a sign that yen gains and slowdown in China and emerging markets are hurting exporters.
+TOKYO Confidence at Japanese manufacturers eased in March and is seen unlikely to change much over the next three months, a Reuters poll showed on Wednesday, in a sign that yen gains and slowing growth in China and emerging markets are hurting exporters.

 Service-sector sentiment bounced from the prior month's drop, but it is seen down again in June, underscoring the fragility in private consumption, which accounts for roughly 60 percent of the economy.